martinberger-ch/terraform/oci-tf-openvpnas/README.md

 # OpenVPN Setup with Terraform
-This terraform collection is creating a public/private subnet setup and an OpenVPN server up and running.
+This example contains a Terraform configuration to a public/private subnet setup and an OpenVPN server up and running.
 Part of the OpenVPN provisioning code is reverse engineered from the Oracle Cloud Infrastructure OCI Resource Manager stack.

 ![OCI Architecture Picture](image/oci_small_dev_architecture.jpg)

-## Components
+# What this example covers
- * New compartment based on an existing compartment
+ * A new compartment is created based on an existing compartment
- * VCN with regional public and private subnet
+ * VCN with regional public and private subnet provisioned
- * Routing tables and security lists
+ * Routing tables and security lists provisioned
- * Internet gateway, NAT gateway and service gateway
+ * Internet gateway, NAT gateway and service gateway provisioned
  * OpenVPN Access Server in Public Subnet- Free for 2 Connections
- * Oracle Linux Server in private Subnet for further actions
+ * Oracle Linux Server in private Subnet for further actions like using as webserver, etc.

- ## Prerequisites
+# Prerequisites
   * Oracle OCI CLI installed and configured
   * Terraform up and running
   * Git client installed